Wabel/zoho-crm-copy-db/README.md

 ### 3.2.3

+_20 Feb.
+2020_

+Add listeners when pushing data to Zoho.

 _18 Feb.
 2020_

 Timezone is now used when getting the records with "If-Modified-Since" and using the `zoho_sync_config` table.